emptymalei/awesome-research/README.md

 ### Math and Programming Online

-> There are many tools that allows use to code, perform numerical calculations or analytical derivation online.
+> There are many tools that allows use of code, perform numerical calculations or analytical derivation online.

 * [Google Colab](https://colab.research.google.com/): free jupyter notebook online.
 Google Colab also comes with free GPU hours.
   * Free and powerfull.